Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 Using the building blocks described above, it is possible to implement financial applications that are enforced by the network (so-called "smart contracts").

 The examples that follow are provided as illustrations only.
-They elide over some subtleties, and should not be considered final or secure.
+They gloss over some subtleties and should not be considered final or secure.

 ### Offers